 Bronkema also served as the head running backs coach with the Grand Rapids Community College football team in 2005 when they finished as the National Junior College Athletic Association (NJCAA) Non-Scholarship National Champions.

-A native of McBain, Mich., Bronkema was a three-sport athlete at the prep level and competed in football, basketball and baseball.
+As a prepster, Bronkema was a three-sport athlete and competed in football, basketball and baseball at McBain High School.
 He was part of 14 championship teams while at McBain and helped the Ramblers to a state hoops title in 2002 in addition to a state football runner-up effort in 2001.

-Andy and his wife, Jenae, currently reside in Big Rapids with their daughters, Elliana and Cambria.
+Andy and his wife, Jenae, currently reside in Big Rapids with their three daughters.